AliBelarouci/goLang/README.md

 ### you find in this details :

-- 1. how to implemente requirements of this project
+- 1. how to implemente requirements of this project.
 - 2. how to run project dev mod or prod mod.
 - 3. implementation the test.
 - 4. how to configure gcp for reading csv file from it.